jconorgrogan/Informational-Constructivism/README.md

     *   *Proof:* The rejection of Ω (Possibility B) as unrealizable was predicated on the system operating under **Finite Constraints (P0-2)**.
 This foundational constraint limits the system's capacity to instantiate or reliably distinguish an infinite number of base states.
 Therefore, the set Σ must be finite, `m < ∞`.

 *   **(Lemma L3) Labelling & Minimum Information Content:**
     *   *Proof Sketch:* Since Σ is a finite set of `m` distinguishable states (L1, L2), its elements can be uniquely labelled.
-Specifying one state out of `m` possibilities requires conveying a minimum amount of information, fundamentally related to `log₂(m)` bits (based on information theory principles like Hartley information or Shannon entropy for equiprobable states).
+Specifying one state out of `m` possibilities requires conveying a minimum amount of information, fundamentally related to `log₂(m)` bits.
 This establishes an inherent minimum information capacity associated with the state space.

 *   **(Lemma L4) Primitive Negation/Partition:**
     *   *Proof Sketch:* Since `m ≥ 2` (L1), for any state `sᵢ ∈ Σ`, the complement set `Σ \ {sᵢ}` is non-empty.
 This allows the creation of a meaningful partition `Pᵢ = ({sᵢ}, Σ \ {sᵢ})`, distinguishing state `sᵢ` from all other possible states ('not `sᵢ`').
-This forms the basis for elementary logical operations relative to internal states.
+This forms the basis for elementary logical operations relative to internal states, mirroring the structure of classical distinctions.

-**End of Universal Static Truths:** These properties (L1-L4) – a state space that is discrete, finite, non-singular, and capable of basic partitioning – are **unavoidable structural consequences** inherent in the deduced minimal conditions (F0) operating under the applied constraint of Finiteness (P0-2).
+**End of Universal Static Truths:** These properties (L1-L4) – a state space that is discrete, finite, non-singular, and capable of basic partitioning reflecting classical-like distinctions – are **unavoidable structural consequences** inherent in the deduced minimal conditions (F0) operating under the applied constraint of Finiteness (P0-2).

 ---